 Squirrel Tail Jig To Catch Big Bluegill

-I can remember when I was a little boy fishing with my dad, a couple uncles and my grandfather.
-We were in a very small boat, a 16 foot aluminum V-hull with an 18 HP Evinrude.
+I can remember when I was a little boy fishing with my dad, a couple of uncles, and my grandfather.
+We were in a very small boat, a 16-foot aluminum V-hull with an 18 HP Evinrude.
 Normally we only fished for panfish and sat in the boat casting to brush piles and other cover with jigs and/or minnows.
 Now imagine 4 adults and a kid reacting to the eruption of rockfish, as we called them in Tennessee.
 I recall the boat rocking violently.

 Luckily, in those days, we carried everything with us in one tackle box.
 There were plenty of lures in the box and they split them up as equally and as quickly as they could.
 I waited for my big plug so I could cast to the giant rockfish frenzy.
 It didn’t happen and by now I bet you’re wondering what this story has to do with a squirrel tail jig for bluegill.
 Read on to find out.

 I anxiously awaited my big plug.
 However, like so many kids in a situation with adults making the decisions for you, I was disappointed.
-Instead my grandfather handed me a pole with a small hair jig tied to the end.
-I was upset and I let it be known.
+Instead, my grandfather handed me a pole with a small hair jig tied to the end.
+I was upset to say the least.
+I wanted to cast a big plug at those surfacing rockfish, like the grown-ups.
 My grandfather sat me down at the back of the boat.
 I sulked over being a kid and not being able to act like a bunch of crazy people slinging giant plugs into the early morning fog.
 My grandfather told me exactly what to do as he found the bottom and lifted the jig just off the bottom.

 “Now Ken just a slight jigging action will do.”